-The next very likely step is to meet with your child.
-The child session is essential to building rapport and to understand things from the child's perspective.
+The next step is to meet with your child.
+The child session is essential for building rapport and to understand things from the child's perspective.
 All of our psychologists are trained and skilled in engaging young people with a range of mediums, not only talking.

 Soon after the child session the psychologist will make some recommendations that often involve a series of 6 sessions with your child; or the use of standardised assessments and case conferences with other people involved in your child's care.